 Our source of water is surface water.
-Water is withdrawn from Laurel River and processed at our treatment facility by professional water treatment operators then distributed to over 17,000 people daily.
-We purchased 9% of our water from the City of London Utility Commission.
+Water was withdrawn from Laurel River for four months and withdrawn from Laurel River Lake for eight months and processed at our treatment facility by professional water treatment operators then distributed to over 17,000 people daily.
+We purchased 10% of our water from the City of London Utility Commission.
 Their source of water is surface water supplied from the Laurel River Lake.
-Activities and land uses upstream of our drinking water intake can pose potential risks to your drinking water.
+Their Water Quality Report is on file at our main office.
+Activities and land uses upstream of our drinking water intake on Laurel River can pose potential risks to your drinking water.
 These activities and how they are conducted, are of interest to the entire community because they potentially affect your health and the cost of treating your water.
 A source water assessment has been prepared to evaluate the susceptibility of our water source to contamination.
-Sources of potential contamination include; transportation routes (rail and road), pesticide application, untreated sewage typically from failing septic systems or straight pipes, mining activities and chemical and fuel storage.
+Sources of potential contamination include; transportation routes (rail and road), pesticide application, untreated sewage typically from failing septic systems or straight pipes, mining activities, and chemical and fuel storage.
 Due to historical incidents such as spills our susceptibility ranking is high.
-Your help is needed as well in being mindful when disposing of waste and reporting any suspicious activity occurring within the Laurel River watershed.
-The source water assessment can be reviewed at our office or at the Cumberland Valley Area Development District.
+Sources of potential contamination for the Laurel River Lake include; forested land coverage and agriculture.
+These activities increase the susceptibility of the water source to contaminants such as siltation, excess nutrients, and pesticides.
+Your help is needed as well in being mindful when disposing of waste and reporting any suspicious activity occurring within the Laurel River and Laurel River Lake watershed.
+The source water assessments can be reviewed at our office or at the Cumberland Valley Area Development District.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate tha water poses a health risk.
-More information about contaminants and potential health effects may be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotlin
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects may be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and may pick up substances resulting from the presence of animals or from human activity Contaminants that may be present in source water include: Microbial contaminants, such as viruses and bacteria, (sewage plants, septic systems, livestock operations, or wildlife).
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and may pick up substances resulting from the presence of animals or from human activity.
+Contaminants that may be present in source water include: Microbial contaminants, such as viruses and bacteria, (sewage plants, septic systems, livestock operations, or wildlife).
 Inorganic contaminants, such as salts and metals, (naturally occurring or from stormwater runoff, wastewater discharges, oil and gas production, mining, or farming).
-Pesticides and herbicides (stormwater runoff, agriculture or residential uses).
-Organic chemical contaminants, including synthetic and volatile organic chemicals, (by-products of industrial processes and petroleum production or from gas stations stormwater runoff or sentic systems) Radioactive contaminants (naturally occurring or from oil and gas production or mining activities)
+Pesticides and herbicides, (stormwater runoff, agriculture or residential uses).
+Organic chemical contaminants, including synthetic and volatile organic chemicals, (by-products of industrial processes and petroleum production, or from gas stations, stormwater runoff, or septic systems).
+Radioactive contaminants, (naturally occurring or from oil and gas production or mining activities).